PublicDomainRelease/GWM-2005/README.txt

 D. TESTING

-Data files for thirteen test problems are provided to confirm that GWM-2005 is correctly installed and running on the system.
+Data files for fourteen test problems are provided to confirm that GWM-2005 is correctly installed and running on the system.
 The tests also may be looked at as examples of how to use the program.
-The directory GWM2005.1_4_2\data contains the input data and expected results for the tests.
+The directory GWM2005.1_5_0\data contains the input data and expected results for the tests.
 The file 'README_data.txt' located in the
-\data subdirectory describes the thirteen test problems.
+\data subdirectory describes the test problems.

 E. COMPILING

-Although an executable version of the program is provided, the source code is available in the GWM2005.1_4_2\src directory so that the programs can be recompiled if necessary.
+Although an executable version of the program is provided, the source code is available in the GWM2005.1_5_0\src directory so that the programs can be recompiled if necessary.
 However, no support can be provided for users generating their own versions of the software.